calebrob6/land-cover/README.md

 ## Data

-A "small" version of the dataset can be downloaded from [here](https://lilablobssc.blob.core.windows.net/lcmcvpr2019/small.zip), or at [LILA.science](http://lila.science/datasets).
-The dataset is described in detail at [LILA.science](http://lila.science/datasets).
+A "small" version of the dataset can be downloaded from [here](https://lilablobssc.blob.core.windows.net/lcmcvpr2019/lcm_cvpr2019_small.zip), or at [LILA.science](http://lila.science/datasets/chesapeakelandcover).
+Please see the [LILA.science](http://lila.science/datasets/chesapeakelandcover) page for documentation about the dataset.

 ## References